 Regardless of which side of Iguazu Falls you choose to visit, if you do plan to cross the border make sure you’ve done your research on the required visas.
-Both Argentina and Brazil have recently changed visa requirements for certain countries.
 This post would be rather long if I included visa information for every country in the world, so check with your relevant government embassy or consulate.
 Your Iguazu Falls trip will be ruined if you don’t plan ahead!

 Check out my full guide to planning a trip to Argentina which covers visa information, where to go, what to eat and more.

 There are plenty of hostels and hotels in Puerto Iguazú.
 We stayed at the Melia Iguazú.
 This is the place to stay if you want to beat the crowds, as it’s located within Iguazú National Park.
 From the hotel balcony, you can see the mist rising from the waterfalls, and it’s a quick walk down to the entrance.
 It really can’t be beat for location. | Book a stay at Melia Iguazú online